The U.S. Concealed Carry Association Woos NRA Members With A Focus On Family

 "I wouldn't jump out of an airplane without my parachute," Head said.
 "I know it's highly unlikely, but there is always a chance something could happen.
 It became second nature to carry a firearm with me."

 Head recently dropped his membership with the NRA.
-He said the USCCA's legal protection is one of the reasons he prefers the USCCA.
+He said the USCCA's legal protection is one of the reasons he prefers that organization.

-"In the event, that it goes sideways, and you have to defend yourself they are right there with you to say 'hey we are right there with you to help you with the legal fallout, the emotional fallout of having to defend yourself like this,'" Head said.
+"In the event that it goes sideways and you have to defend yourself they are right there with you to say, 'Hey we are right there with you to help you with the legal fallout, the emotional fallout of having to defend yourself like this,' " Head said.

 National